One of the most visited pages on my blog is about how to automatically backup Docker volumes. In that post I use the Docker image

-Advantage of this model is, that it is possible to delete old snapshots without the need to do a new full backup.
-As long as the repo doesn’t get corrupted it’s sufficient to only do incremental backups, which can save you a lot of bandwidth.
+Advantage of this model is, that it’s possible to delete old snapshots without the need to do a new full backup.
+As long as the repo doesn’t get corrupted, it’s sufficient to only do incremental backups, which can save you a lot of bandwidth.

 A disadvantage when comparing restic and duplicity is that restic doesn’t support compression (yet), but it has strong encryption by default, so you need a password to backup and restore and if you forget that password your backups are lost.

 But how do I actually backup my Docker volumes using restic?